CHARLOTTE, NC (WBTV) - Every day, people find themselves in situations they never expect to be in.

 In our special series, Think Fast, we let you experience these dangerous scenarios before they actually happen to you.

-Our goal is to make sure you know what to do when your life is on the line.
+Our goal is to make sure you're prepared and know what to do if your life is on the line.

 Monday morning, we discuss what you should do if someone breaks into your house while you are home.

 John Shocknesse with CPI Security, told WBTV that in the vast majority of home invasions burglars are simply looking for a quick heist.